johnzxcvbnm/Adi/unit_4/w10d03/homework/README.md

 ## Activity

 #### Set up a new rails project
-1. Inside the `student_labs` folder for today, set up a new rails project and name it instaphoto like so:
+1. Inside the `homework` folder for today, set up a new rails project and name it instaphoto like so:

     `rails new instaphoto -d postgresql --skip-git`